top of page

 Have someone else there watching for flames and ready to put them out immediately.
 Seriously, don't burn your truck down!

 Weld the steering plate in the frame at the points indicated in green below.
-It may not be possible to weld every surface of this as the flanges of the frame are different size.
+It may not be possible to weld every surface of this, as the frame flanges are different sizes.
 As long as you weld the good majority of it, it will do fine.

 Step Four: Steering shaft

-Bolt steering plate against outside of frame using three 7/16" bolts and nuts.
-Now use the plate combined with the pictured step spacers as a template to drill the two new holes in the frame.
+Bolt the steering plate against the outside of the frame using three 7/16" bolts and nuts.
+Then, use the plate, combined with the pictured step spacers, as a template to drill the two new holes in the frame.
 Use a 9/16" drill bit.
 You'll notice that these steps have some overlap with the track bar bracket installation.
-Borgeson part no 000974 works great
+Borgeson part no 000970 works great

 Step Five: steering drag link

-Weld included tube ends onto 1.5" DOM tube that you buy separate.
-Part number TU1031 from summit racing works great and is what I have here.
+Weld the included tube ends onto the 1.5" DOM tube that you buy separately.
+Part number TU1031 from Summit Racing works great and is what I have here.

 Step Six: Install radius arm brackets

-Also its helpful to do one side at a time start to finish, that way both sides of the transmission crossmember are not loose at the same time.
+Also, it's helpful to do one side at a time, start to finish, so that both sides of the transmission crossmember are not loose at the same time.

 The drilling template will line up with the holes on the side of the frame.
 If it only lines up with one or two holes at a time, you likely have right/left mixed up.
 It is common to need to ream out the holes going through the vertical side of the frame.